armBookCodeExamples/Erratum/Chapter8/Readme.md

 different PWM timer, it is possible to control their intensities independently, as will be shown in the examples below

-It should be noticed that the four lines in Figure 8.5 do not indicate PB_4, PA_0, and PD_12 but the correspondence of CN7, CN8, CN9 and CN10.
+The four lines in Figure 8.5 do not indicate PB_4, PA_0, and PD_12 but the correspondence of CN7, CN8, CN9 and CN10.

 ---